+FORM 10-Q

-FORM 10-Q $\boxtimes$ Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the qua arterly period ended: June 30, 2014 Transition Report pursuant to Section 13 or 15(d) of the e Securities Exchange Act of 1934 For the trai nsition period from to . mission File Number: 0-19672 erconductor Corporation of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 04-2959321 (I.R.S.
-Employer Identification No.) 64 Jackson Road, Devens, Massachusetts (Address of principal executive offices) 01434 (Zip Code) (Registrant (978) 842-3000 's telephone number, including area code) (Former name, former add N/A dress and former fiscal year, if changed since last report) uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (a has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 pursuant illy and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and poste preceding 12 months (or for such shorter period that the registrant was required to submit and post such files Indicate by check mark whether the registrant is a large accelerated filer, a ccelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exc an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerate change Act.
-Large acc celerated filer $\square$ Accelerated filer $\boxtimes$ Non-accelerated filer $\square$ Smaller reporting company $\square$ (Do not check if a smaller reporting company) 1 Indicate by check mark whether the registrant is a shell company (as defin ned in Rule 12b-2 of the Exchange Act).
+l Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quart rly period ended: September 30, 2014 l Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the tra sition period from to Com ussion File Number: 0-19672 ± erconductor Corporation registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 04-2959321 (I.R.S.
+Employer Identification No.) 64 Jackson Road, Devens, Massachusetts (Address of principal executive offices) 01434 (Zip Code) (Registran (978) 842-3000 s telephone number, including area code) (Former name, former ac N/A ress and former fiscal year, if changed since last report) bject to s Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of th such filing requirements for the past 90 days.
+Yes \boxtimes No \square Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registra ant was required to file such reports), and (2) has be such sh Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, norter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square rery Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.4 105 of this chapter) during the preceding 12 months ( Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller rep porting company" in Rule 12b-2 of the Exchange Ac irge accel elerated filer □ Accelerated filer ⊠ Non-accelerated filer \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes □ No ⊠